Pupils' knowledge, subject specific skills and understanding are at a high level.

 Young people usually join Denstone into the First, Third or Sixth Forms (National Curriculum (NC) years 7, 9 and 12) although we do welcome pupils into other year groups from time to time.
 Those joining the First Form are mainly from independent primary or state primary schools, and those joining the Third Form may have taken the traditional Common Entrance route from prep schools or come to us from areas which still operate the three tier system of education.

-Candidates registered for the First Form will come to Denstone to sit entrance examinations in January or February before entry the following September.
-These examinations are in English, maths and science and are more or less equivalent in standard to NC Key Stage (KS) 2.
+Candidates registered for the First Form will come to Denstone to sit entrance examinations in November before entry the following September.
+These examinations are in English and maths and are more or less equivalent in standard to NC Key Stage (KS) 2.
 First Form practice papers can be downloaded below.
 They will also have an interview with the Headmaster or a senior member of staff, and we always request a reference from a pupil’s present school.

-Those registered for Third Form entry will come to us either through Common Entrance (through the Independent Schools Examination Board, ISEB), where their schools prepare them to do so, or they will sit our own entrance examinations in English, maths and science in the January/February before entry in the September.
+Those registered for Third Form entry will come to us either through Common Entrance (through the Independent Schools Examination Board, ISEB), where their schools prepare them to do so, or they will sit our own entrance examinations in English and maths in the November before entry in the September.
 Third Form practice papers can be downloaded below.
 We always request a reference from a pupil’s current school.

 A number of overseas pupils join Denstone for their GCSE and A level education, and we usually encourage applicants to come to us via an education agency based in their home country.
 The agency will then administer the examination and assessment process, although the papers are provided and marked by us.
 This makes the whole process easier for overseas families.
 Further information specific to our overseas pupils can be found on the overseas applicants page and in the overseas applicant information booklet.